FlyingKiwis/Nina.Point3D/README.md

 ## About

 This plugin adds a dockable window in the imaging view that shows a simulated model of your telescope.
-Please see [the readme](https://github.com/FlyingKiwis/Nina.Point3D/blob/master/README.md) for more info.

 ## Legal